apache/yunikorn-site/src/pages/community/how_to_contribute.md

 ## Report a security issue
 YuniKorn community cares deeply about the security and actively addresses any security issues as the top priority.
-The community uses its private mailing list (private@yunikorn.apache.org) to discuss and track security related issues.
-If any security issue found, please email the private mailing list.
-The community will evaluate the severity immediately and provide a plan accordingly.
+We follow the Apache security guidelines for handling security issues, please see the Apache doc about [handling security issues](https://www.apache.org/security/).
+If you find any security issue, please send a vulnerability report to security@apache.org, the YuniKorn security team will assess the issue immediately and work with the reporter on a plan to fix it.
+Please do not disclose the issue to any public forum before working with the security team.

 ## Still got questions?
 If you’re not sure about something, try to follow the style of the existing codebase.